Aircraft Mechanic Schools in Maine

 Classroom & Practical Training

-For residents of Maine seeking to combine academic and practical education to launch their careers, attending an aviation maintenance technician school is the ideal choice.
-Of course, candidates must choose an accredited program to qualify for the FAA certification examinations.
+For Maine residents seeking to combine academic and practical education to launch their careers, attending an aviation maintenance technician school is the ideal choice.
+Candidates must select an approved program to qualify for FAA certification examinations.

-The curriculum of these programs typically covers general subjects, airframe subjects, and powerplant subjects.
-Students can choose to focus on one specific rating (airframe or powerplant) if they please.
+The curriculum for these programs typically covers general, airframe, and powerplant subjects.
+Students may focus on one specific rating (airframe or powerplant) if they wish.

 On-the-Job Training

-All accredited aviation maintenance technician programs provide students with practical education.
-However, it is possible to become an aircraft mechanic without attending an academic program and instead acquiring work experience “on the job” under a licensed mechanic or at an FAA-accredited repair station.
+All approved aviation maintenance technician programs provide students with practical education.
+However, it is possible to become an aircraft mechanic without attending an academic program and instead acquiring work experience “on the job” under a licensed mechanic or at an FAA-approved repair station.

 Military Education